-“The body uses iron to make hemoglobin, the substance in red blood cells that carries oxygen,” says Blaire Morriss, a nurse practitioner at the Vanderbilt Center for Integrative Health.
+“The body uses iron to make hemoglobin, the substance in red blood cells that carries oxygen,” says Blaire Morriss, a nurse practitioner at the Vanderbilt Centre for Integrative Health.
 When you don't have enough healthy blood cells, you start to feel exhausted.

 Another byproduct of that altered neurotransmitter synthesis?
 Apathy toward anything and everything—friends, family, work, even the latest episode of The Bachelor, says Morriss.